zionkingllc-ship-it/Ziona-Waitlist/README.md

 **A Social Platform That Puts Christian Faith First.**

-Ziona is a modern web application built to foster a faith-centered community.
+Ziona is a modern web application built by ZionKing LLC to foster a faith-centered community.
 It provides features for faith-based content discovery, community engagement (likes, comments, saves), and a "Faith Circle" for deeper fellowship.

 ## Tech Stack